Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Limitations

-This mattress gives up some motion control in exchange for bounce and easy movement, so partners who wake easily may want a calmer foam surface.
-Very curvy or lighter side sleepers may still feel shoulder or hip pressure on Luxury Firm unless they move to Plush Soft.
-If an adjustable base is a must, the 14.5-inch profile is off the table.
+The Saatva Classic trades some motion control for bounce and easy movement.
+Partners who wake easily may prefer a calmer foam surface.
+Lighter or curvier side sleepers may also feel pressure at the shoulder or hip on Luxury Firm and should consider Plush Soft.
+If you need an adjustable base, the 14.5-inch profile is not compatible.

 Vs. Alternatives